 - Where do you come from originally and where you call home now?
 Can you give us some local tips we cannot find in a guidebook but you highly recommend about your hometown?

 No. Just no to all the above questions.

 - Do you read, write, draw, listen to music, sing, watch movies or do something else while traveling?
 How do you interact with technology these days and which gadgets you definitely take with you everywhere?
 What is your favorite book?
 And movie?

 Does anybody really sing while traveling?!
 Anyway, being a lonely traveler I use to read a lot.
-I am not going to list all my favorite books, but I will mention a couple which positively surprised me during my journeys: Stardust by Neil Gaiman and Harry Potter and the Deathly Hallows, by you know who (I found it in a hostel and never read the previous novels, but I loved it when Harry kicks V’s ass!).
+I am not going to list all my favorite books, but I will mention a couple that positively surprised me during my journeys: Stardust by Neil Gaiman and Harry Potter and the Deathly Hallows, by you know who (I found it in a hostel and never read the previous novels, but I loved it when Harry kicks V’s ass!).
 And now about technology: I hate it.
-I really believe we should get back to carrier pigeons, and allow to use typewriters only those people whose handwriting would be otherwise incomprehensible.
-And no, I am not moaning and needing it at the same time: I do not need technology, but in order to work I need to stay updated towards a market whose rules were decided by people in want to decide what I “shall” need.
+I really believe we should get back to carrier pigeons, and allow to use of typewriters only those people whose handwriting would be otherwise incomprehensible.
+And no, I am not moaning and needing it at the same time: I do not need technology, but in order to work I need to stay updated on a market whose rules were decided by people in want to decide what I “shall” need.

 - Do you keep a bucket list?
 Which are your (craziest) dreams?
 Where are your favorite destinations on earth? (feel free to add any other information you would like to share with our readers here)